edwardtwiss/iblLoader/README.md

 iblLoader.py code gets copied into a new python panel in Houdini

-Download ibl sets from http://hdrlabs.com/sibl/archive.html and browse to the folder containing the unzipped archives
+Download ibl sets from http://hdrlabs.com/sibl/archive.html and browse through the iblLoader python panel interface to the folder containing the unzipped archive folders

 To do: